 Pair of bedside tables — In the taste of Paolo Buffa, Milan, circa 1960

-Remarkable pair of bedside tables (or sofa ends) in flamed mahogany veneer, representative of prestigious mid-twentieth-century Milanese cabinetmaking, in the taste of Paolo Buffa.
+Remarkable pair of bedside tables (or sofa ends) in flamed mahogany veneer, representative of prestigious Milanese cabinetmaking of the mid-twentieth century, in the taste of Paolo Buffa.

 The veneer reveals a russet-orange shimmer with golden reflections that shift according to the light.
-The flanks, carved in an inverted arch, lend the whole a remarkable lightness despite the presence of the material.
-Four tapered legs terminate in conical cast brass sabots.
+The sides, carved in an inverted arch, lend the whole a remarkable lightness despite the substance of the material.
+Four tapered legs terminate in conical sabots of cast brass.

-Each piece is fitted with a drawer featuring a two-tone façade — a band of black-stained pearwood, a noble substitute for ebony, set against a warm mahogany ground — closed by an elegant ogee cut-out.
-The cast brass handle, shaped as a flattened gondola, is characteristic of the decorative vocabulary of Northern Italy in the 1960s.
-The top, covered in black églomisé glass, is surmounted by an open gallery with a clear glass shelf edged in green.
+Each piece is fitted with a drawer with a two-tone front — a band of pear wood stained black, a noble substitute for ebony, against a warm mahogany ground — closed by an elegant ogee cut-out.
+The cast brass handle in the form of a flattened gondola is characteristic of the decorative vocabulary of Northern Italy in the 1960s.
+The top, covered in black églomisé glass, is surmounted by an open gallery with a clear glass shelf with a green-edged rim.

 Sold as a pair only.